-Another critical event is the System Demo, driven primarily by the System Team who is responsible for helping the teams on the ART integrate their work early and often.
+Another critical event in PI execution is the System Demo, driven primarily by the System Team who is responsible for helping the teams on the ART integrate their work early and often.
 This event serves to demonstrate integration and actual end to end functionality of features and delivery of objectives throughout the PI, as opposed to waiting until the end.

 During this event, the system team demonstrates interim functionality that has been integrated and tested since the teams delivered their last iteration.
 The business owner, product management team, and key stakeholders should all be present in order to provide feedback (and approval, given that the team has met the success criteria for features.)